aspose-barcode/Aspose.BarCode-Products/barcode/en/python-java/_index.md

 url: /python-java/
 title: Python Barcode Generator and Scanner API
-description: Python barcode reader library to recognize and generate mutiple types of barcodes including 1D, 2D and Postal.
+description: Python barcode reader library to recognize and generate mutiple types of barcodes, including 1D, 2D, and Postal types.
 Use API in Python applications.
 weight: 440
 ---